danibram/trustly-client/README.md

 - [optional] 'endpoint': By default it is autoselected depending of the environment, you can always send the endpoint you want.
 - [optional] 'environment': By default i fill with development

+The module have this 3 basic methods:

+- **'deposit'** : Create a deposit request.
+- **'refund'** : Create a refund request.
+- **'createNotificationResponse'** : Helper that verifies the data from truistly using the keys, and returns the data you need to response to every notification as string.

-The 2 basic methods are: deposit, refund.
-They uses the parameters described in trusty documentation.
+The 2 basic methods are: **deposit**, **refund**.
+They uses the parameters described in trusty documentation. [here (trustly docs)](https://trustly.com/en/developer/api#/introduction)

-Then you have a method to handle the notifications: handleNotification.
-Accepts a Json string or a Json object, with the notification.
+Then you have a method to handle the notifications: **'createNotificationResponse'**.
+Accepts a Json string or a Json with the notification, and returns you the correct data, then you simply need to send as a reponse in you notification listener. (see test/test-notification-server.js you have an example about it)

 Also there are other functions to sign, verify the data, compose the request.
 Feel free to explore the code.
-More information about the methods here -> <a href="https://trustly.com/en/developer/api#/introduction" title="Link to Trustly Developers Docs">Trustly Developers Docs</a>

 ## Release History
+####(1.1.0 Lastest)
+- Correct notifications handling, remove "handleNotification" is replaced by "createNotificationResponse", more correct, and added an express server as example.

 ####(1.0.4 Lastest)
 - Fix paths, problems with the keys.